elbersb/tidylog/cran-comments.md

-This is a resubmit.
+This is the submission for version 0.2.0.

-* changed package name formatting in DESCRIPTION
-* added examples

 ## Test environments

-* local OS X, R 3.5.1
+* local OS X, R 3.6.1
-* CRAN win-builder, R-devel and R-release
+* CRAN win-builder: R-devel and R-release
-* ubuntu 14.04 (on travis-ci), R 3.5.2
+* ubuntu 14.04 (on travis-ci), R 3.6.1

 ## R CMD check results